What is paleo?

 The Auto-immune protocol

-Recipes in the autoimmune protocol (AIP) category are strict paleo minus eggs, nuts, seeds (includes many spices, coffee and cocoa), dairy, sugar, and nightshades (potatoes, tomatoes, peppers and eggplants).
+Recipes in the autoimmune protocol (AIP) category are strict paleo minus eggs, nuts, seeds (including coffee and cocoa), dairy and nightshades (potatoes, tomatoes, peppers, eggplants and red pepper spices including paprika).
 AIP is very nutrient dense and removes foods that contribute to a leaky gut which is strongly associated with autoimmune disease.
-Our go-to source for anything related to this protocol is Sarah Ballantyne, Ph.D., a.k.a.
-The Paleo Mom.
-Her anxiously awaited book, The Paleo Approach, will be published in October.
-Here’s our small but growing list of recipes for the autoimmune category, including some from The Paleo Mom herself.
+Eileen Laird is our Auto Immune Ambassador and she insures that every recipe in the AIP category meets this criteria.

 A low FODMAP diet is recommended for those suffering from IBS due to malabsorption of “rapidly fermentable carbohydrates” such as fructose.
 Following a paleo diet eliminates many of the foods high in FODMAPS, such as wheat, most grains, legumes, and sugar.
 However many paleo-friendly foods are also high in FODMAPs such as Alliums (onions, garlic, shallots, leeks) and Brassicas (cabbage, cauliflower, broccoli, Brussels sprouts).
 Other paleo vegetable favorites that can be problematic are artichokes, asparagus, avocados, beets, fennel, mushrooms, okra and young peas such as sugar and snow peas.
 Fruits that are high in FODMAPs are apples, apricots, mangoes, cherries pears, peaches, plums, watermelon and any dried fruits.
 Concentrated tomato products, honey and most dairy should also be avoided when trying to minimize FODMAP consumption.